Manage Account Users

 At any time, you can modify the calendar access and permissions for any account-based user:

-• Locate the user in the list of users, groups, and links.
+5. Locate the user in the Sharing list.

 Add a user to a group